BiDAlab/ECGXtractor/README.md

-# ECGrecognition
+# ECGXtractor

-ECGrecognition is a Python library that allows to investigate the topic of ECG biometric recognition.
+ECGXtractor is a Python library that allows to investigate the topic of ECG biometric recognition.
 In particular, it executes the experiments described in the article specified at the end of this page.

+## Article

+(Insert link after publication).

 ## Setup